Volume 4 (2024)

 Medical

-Evaluation of Antibacterial Activity of ozonated oil and ozonated Water Against Neisseria gonorrhoeae and Neisseria meningitidis By Broth Microdilution method
+Evaluation of antibacterial activity of ozonated oil and ozonated water against Neisseria gonorrhoeae and Neisseria meningitidis by broth microdilution method

 Zahra Yekanipour; Hamed Afkhami; Parya Amini; Mohammad Reza Mohammadi; Zahra Rafiei Atani; Kianoosh Dadashzadeh